 As far as the Ranmore War Memorial and St Barnabas Church are concerned, Denbies dates back to the 1850s when the great Victorian builder Thomas Cubitt bought it to build himself a grand country house.
-Twenty-five years earlier, he had rebuilt nearby Polesden Lacey for the playwright Richard Brinsley Sheridan, so obviously knew and liked the area.
-When Thomas died in 1855, the Estate passed to his only surviving son George (later lst Lord Ashcombe), and in succession to his descendants Henry, 2nd Lord Ashcombe; Roland, 3rd Lord Ashcombe; and Henry, 4th Lord Ashcombe (who sold it in 1984 to Adrian White, the founder of the present Denbies Wine Estate).
+Twenty-five years earlier, he had rebuilt the house at nearby Polesden Lacey, previously owned by the playwright Richard Brinsley Sheridan, so obviously knew and liked the area.
+When Thomas died in 1855, the Estate passed to his eldest surviving son George (later lst Lord Ashcombe), and in succession to his descendants Henry, 2nd Lord Ashcombe; Roland, 3rd Lord Ashcombe; and Henry, 4th Lord Ashcombe (who sold it in 1984 to Adrian White, the founder of the present Denbies Wine Estate).

 HISTORY OF DENBIES